With thanks to Oliver. Zielinski

-In this article real estate, brokers/ keen owners will learn about key features when it comes to buying a camera, and they’ll get some recommendation for matching camera models for real estate photography purposes.
+In this article, those interested in property (landlords, architects, real estate professionals, interior designers and keen owners will learn about key features when it comes to buying a camera, and they’ll get some recommendation for matching camera models for real estate photography purposes.

-Brokers who shoot their own photos are faced with the challenge of finding the right camera for this task.
-The market overview is unclear, manufacturers do not confess any weakness in their advertising promises, and there is a constant stream of new cameras with new functions.
+People PoPo who shoot their own photos are faced with the challenge of finding the right camera for this task.
+The CAMERA overview is unclear, manufacturers do not confess any weakness in their advertising promises, and there is a constant stream of new cameras with new functions.

 For real estate photography, especially for interior shots, it is also necessary to master special photographic conditions: